Custom Seven Evergreen SLX

 The only input I supplied was “How about green, grey and black camo?” and they came up with this stunning aesthetic.

-The Dura Ace Mechanical/ Hydraulic brakes are simply amazing, I have complete and total braking control on any descent, in any conditions.
-Just as on my road bike, I chose mechanical.
+For this build, I chose mechanical shifting.
 I need less batteries in my life, not more.
 I don’t need any more chargers, I don’t need any more EMF exposure, I don’t need more plastic parts, I don’t need to ride home in my 11 because my battery ran out.
 Lots of riders like to tell me about how long their Di2 battery lasts but to be honest, I really don’t care.
 They also tell me about the one time it ran out because they forgot to charge it.
 I am just not interested in the entire world of electronic shifting.
 To me, it is the (really expensive) answer to the question I didn’t ask.
 9100 mechanical shifting works really, really well without batteries or buttons.

-For about two weeks, I was struggling with the “knob” created by the volume of the hydraulic reservoir.
+For about two weeks, when I first built this bike [with Dura-Ace mechanical] I was struggling with the “knob” created by the volume of the hydraulic reservoir.
 It felt as though my reach was restricted on the bars, as sometimes I like to hang my hand over the ends of the hoods.
 This problem can be solved by canting the levers inwards subtly; the slight angle allows the hand to internally rotate and the “knob” is no longer in the way.

 The saddle is a well used SMP Forma with a bit of custom scuff guard work I did to give it a layer of defense against the inevitable sideways tip.
 Also, the wall outside my kitchen door is brick and if the bike slides even 2cm down the grade when I go inside to fill a bottle, the saddle gets scuffed right on the edge.
 A well worn saddle is loved.